jasoncc2020/yongjiguan-academic-homepage/content/en/post/Post4/index.md

   image: 2014-2.png
 ---

-The 4th Journal paper **Flow-Induced Voltage Generation by Driving Imidazolium-Based Ionic Liquids Over a Graphene Nano-Channel** is accepted by **J Mater Chem A**.
+The 3st Journal Paper **A novel automatic classification detection for epileptic seizure based on dictionary learning and sparse representation** is accepted by **Neurocomputing**.

 {{< gallery >}}